Skip to main content

 Gadsden, AL 35904

-A Community Involvement Plan (CIP) (pdf) (1.44 MB) has been developed for the Techtrix, Inc. Site.
-It specifies EPA-planned community involvement activities to address community needs, concerns and expectations identified through community interviews and other means.
-The CIP provides the backbone of the community involvement program and serves as a useful reference that the Site Team may turn to during the cleanup for advice on appropriate activities for community involvement.
+A Community Involvement Plan (CIP) (pdf) (1.44 MB) was developed for the Techtrix, Inc. Site which specified EPA-planned community involvement activities to address community needs, concerns and expectations identified through community interviews and other means.
+The CIP provided the backbone of the community involvement program and was developed to serve as a useful reference that the Site Team could turn to during the cleanup for advice on appropriate activities for community involvement.

 View the Administrative Record, which announces the time critical removal action and other Site-related documents.